scruffystuffs/devmaker/README.md

 it doesn't.
 Then we run the `run.*` file found earlier, known as the *runner*.
 If either process returns a non-zero exit code, the job will stop executing, the error will be reported, and no further jobs will run.

+## Releases

+Everything is done through github actions.
+Releases are done by pushing to the repo.
+Code must pass rustfmt and clippy checks, and will build and check on PR's and master branch pushes.
+If a tag is pushed, a draft release is created as well.
+Cool beens.